Analysis | Rush Limbaugh created the politics that Trump used to win the White House

 That speech, of course, being the one in which Trump suggested that immigrants from Mexico were mostly rapists and other criminals.

-“And he was— without ever having met him or talked to him or had lunch with him or asked him,” Trump continued, “he was with me right from the beginning, and he liked what I said and he agreed with what I said and he was just a great gentleman, a great man.”
+“And he was— without ever having met him or talked to him or had lunch with him or asked him,” Trump continued, “he was with me right from the beginning, and he liked what I said and he agreed with what I said, and he was just a great gentleman, a great man.”

 Limbaugh’s show went national in 1988, back when Trump was just a real estate developer (and back when Trump was first a Republican).
 His approach to politics was a now-familiar one, littered with sweeping disparagements of his political opponents, unfettered by any traditional sense of propriety.
 At the time, though, it was novel, attracting attention in much the same way that the kid in middle school who first learns dirty jokes can build an audience.
 It was unapologetic and unsparing — and it was directed squarely at the left.